Full name Paul James Horton

 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

-Once regarded as a batsman whose measured style was best suited to four-day cricket, Paul Horton has become a versatile performer in all forms of the game, as adept at scoring runs quickly as building an innings patiently.
-He has also become one of the best slip fielders on the English county circuit.
+Paul Horton, once regarded as a batsman whose measured style was best suited to four-day cricket, gradually developed into a versatile performer in all forms of the game, as adept at scoring runs quickly as building an innings patiently.
+He also gained a reputation as one of the best slip fielders on the English county circuit.

 Born and raised in Sydney, Horton moved to Liverpool and became part of the Lancashire set-up at Under-17 level, where he was captain before taking the same role with the U-19s.
 A consistent run-scorer in Second XI cricket, he struggled at first to force his way into a strong Lancashire team but when his chance came in 2007 he took it with both hands.